 The color of Florida

 I will forever associate this color with Florida, as it truly is the color of the water and it is absolutely beautiful.
-I was trying to think if there is any other place that I have traveled to where there is a color I would associate it to, and I cannot think of any.
+I was trying to think if there is any other place that I have traveled to where there is a color I would associate it with, and I cannot think of any.
 This one I know I will never forget.

 Key West History